btrax realizes corporate business creation and transformation through design services.

 Prior to that, only people in academia talked about digital fabrication.
-Today, everyone from big companies, the government and young entrepreneurs are talking about how they can make businesses and improve their processes using digital fabrication tools.
-Consequently, people are finally ready to invest businesses like TechShop, which needs to be sustained by people who are interested in making things themselves, whether as a personal DIY project or prototyping for business.
+Today, everyone from big companies, the government, and young entrepreneurs are talking about how they can make businesses and improve their processes using digital fabrication tools.
+Consequently, people are finally ready to invest in businesses like TechShop, which needs to be sustained by people who are interested in making things themselves, whether as a personal DIY project or prototyping for business.

 Plus, three to four years ago, regular college students wouldn’t even think about working for a startup after they graduate.

 That’s why, compared to when I was trying to open TechShop in Japan in 2013, the situation has changed a lot.
 There are far more startup events in Japan now.
 Plus, three to four years ago, regular college students wouldn’t even think about working for a startup after they graduate.
 It’s still not a huge thing yet, but there’s certainly more interest than before, and for students, it’s really become an option they can consider.

 I think JapanNight played a part in creating this culture.
 It was one of the first startup pitch competitions for Japanese startups, bridging the Japanese startup scene with Silicon Valley and San Francisco.

 Photo: JapanNight VIII Finals